Kafū, aged forty-one.

 Clear skies.

-The warmth was like spring.
+The warmth resembles spring.

 December 31st.